Henry C. Lytton & Co.

 Henry C. Lytton & Co., nicknamed The Hub and Lytton's, was a department store chain headquartered in Chicago, Illinois, United States.
 The first store opened on State Street in 1887 and the last store closed in 1986.

 History

 Henry Charles Lytton first opened a store in Ionia, Michigan, but it proved unprofitable.
-Later forays in Grand Rapids, Michigan and Indianapolis, Indiana provided Lytton with enough capital to open a store in the Loop of Chicago, Illinois.
+Later forays in Grand Rapids, Michigan and Indianapolis, Indiana provided Lytton with enough capital to open a store in the Loop neighborhood of Chicago.
 The store, which he nicknamed The Hub, opened in 1887 on the corner of Jackson and State Streets in the Otis Building.
 It specialized in mass-produced menswear, a rarity at the time.